A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 Although the total DM decay flux from the XRB contribution and from the individual clusters are of the same order, the spectral shape of an expected signal is quite different.
 This makes stacked observations of galaxy clusters and observations of field galaxies more sensitive~\cite{Abazajian:2001vt}.
 The flux from the cluster is in the form of a narrow line with the width determined by the spectral resolution of an X-ray detector or by the velocity dispersion of the DM halo of the cluster (if the detector energy resolution is better than $E/\Delta E\sim 10^2$).
 At the same time, the DM decay contribution into XRB is produced by the decays at red shifts $z\sim 0\div 1$ and, as a result the DM decay line is broadened to $\Delta E\sim m_s/2$.
-Thus, in spite of the fact that the compact DM sources at $z\simeq 0$ give just moderate enhancement of the DM decay flux, the enhancement of the signal in the narrow energy band centered on the line energy $E=m_s/2$ could be large~\cite{Boyarsky:2005us,Boyarsky:06c}.
+Thus, even if the compact DM sources at $z\simeq 0$ give just moderate enhancement of the DM decay flux, the enhancement of the signal in the narrow energy band centered on the line energy $E=m_s/2$ could be large~\cite{Boyarsky:2005us,Boyarsky:2006fg}.
+The results presented in Refs.~\cite{Abazajian:2001vt,Abazajian:2006jc} suggest that there is an even larger enhancement due to the dominant contributino from foreground objects.

 This enhancement is however, tempered by the fact that most of the galaxy clusters show strong continuum and line emission from the hot intracluster gas.
 The temperatures of the intracluster medium are in the range $T_{\rm gas}\sim G\ {\cal R}\rho^0_{DM}R_{cl}^2m_p\sim 1- 10\mbox{~keV}$.
-The diffuse continuum emission flux from the nearby cluster cores is orders of magnitude stronger than the XRB emission from behind the core~\cite{Cavaliere:76,Mushotzky:84,Sarazin:86,Briel:93,Bonamente:02,Boyarsky:2006zi,Pratt:08}.
+The diffuse continuum emission flux from the nearby cluster cores is orders of magnitude stronger than the XRB emission from behind the core~\cite{Abazajian:2001vt,Cavaliere:76,Mushotzky:84,Sarazin:86,Briel:93,Bonamente:02,Boyarsky:2006zi,Pratt:08}.
 Thus, an increase of the flux in the DM decay line in the narrow energy band of the width about the energy resolution of the X-ray telescope is accompanied by an equally strong increase of the X-ray continuum contribution to the flux in the same energy band.
 An additional problem is the presence of emission lines from the hot intracluster medium in the spectra of clusters~\cite{Sarazin:77,Bahcall:78,Sarazin:86,Smith:01a}.
 These lines could be confused with the DM decay line, especially while the spectral resolution of the X-ray instruments is much larger than the line broadening.